myrataltyyev/myrataltyyev-4997e/content/pages/index.md

       called Aachen.
 Besides studying, I read books, watch movies, solve CTFs (Capture the Flags) and do sport.
 Also I'm open to internship or part-time work to get an experience in my field.
-If you have any suggestion, constructive criticism, question or anything to tell, you can reach out to me.
+If you have any suggestion, constructive criticism, question or anything to tell, just reach out to me.
     actions:
       - label: Contact Me